 - Functional Analysis - Value chain and determination activities performed and risks assumed

 - Consideration of Transfer pricing methods used for transactions

 - Appendix (extract from relevant database, intercompany agreements etc.)

-According to the Rulebook on Transfer pricing, following methods are allowed, including potential combination of methods:
+According to the Rulebook on Transfer pricing in Serbia, following methods are allowed, including potential combination of methods: